 So, with our yard-stick in place, let’s start looking at the cost.
-There are five things you’ll need to buy before you start – non-consumables if you will.
+There are five things you’ll need to buy before you start – non-consumables.
 These are a camera, a lens, a film developing tank, a changing bag and a film scanner.
-We’re basically going to ignore all of these here, because everyone that complains that film is expensive is shooting with a digital camera, and you can pick up everything on that list for significantly less than a vaguely good digital camera (probably about £200 for everything unless you are going all out on a Leica or something).
-The good thing about this is that the camera and lens you’ll be picking up for next to nothing at the second-hand camera store is likely to be, optically, significantly better than anything but a high end DSLR, and in some cases (like my Canon EOS 5, it might use the same lenses anyway).
+We’re basically going to ignore all of these here, because everyone that complains that film is expensive is shooting with a digital camera, and you can pick up everything on that list for significantly less than a vaguely good digital camera (probably about £200 for everything unless you are going all out).
+The good thing about this is that the camera and lens you’ll be picking up for next to nothing at the second-hand camera store is likely to be, optically, significantly better than anything but a high end DSLR, and in some cases it might use the same lenses anyway.

 So we’re ready to shoot some film.
-The film I use the most is Kentmere 400 because I can’t tell the difference between this and Ilford films, and this costs me £3.70 for a roll of 36, or close to 10p a photo.
+The film I use the most is Kentmere 400, this costs me £3.70 for a roll of 36, or close to 10p a photo.

 Next up, fixer.
 The same as Rodinol, fixer is mixed into a solution before you use it.
-It costs about £10 a bottle, and you can mix up perhaps four or five solutions per bottle (we’ll say four to keep the math simple) depending on the size of your developing tank.
+It costs about £10 a bottle, and you can mix up perhaps four or five solutions per bottle (we’ll say four to keep the math simple).
 Unlike Rodinol though, fixer can be used more than once, and I will usually wait until I have a few films to develop before I mix up a batch.
-So again, to keep the math simple we’ll assume I run four films through the fixer, we’re looking at 62 pence per roll of film, or close to two pence a picture.
+So again, to keep the math simple we’ll assume I run only four films through the fixer, we’re looking at 62 pence per roll of film, or close to two pence a picture.

 Now you are pretty much done – you might want to rinse your film in some wetting agent, but a litre bottle of that makes up 201 litres of solution, so it will basically last you forever.
 Because we don’t want to get into the math of adding on fractions of a penny I am adding it to the start-up costs and forgetting about it.